idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/lagrangian/ComputeLagrangianObjectiveStress.md

 particular objective rate, so long as the model returns the correct tangent matrix $\hat{T}_{ijkl}$.

-The conversion process in `ComputeLagrangianStressSmall` must solve this equation to find the updated Cauchy stress for an arbitrary kinematic measure $Q$.
+The conversion process in `ComputeLagrangianObjectiveStress` must solve this equation to find the updated Cauchy stress for an arbitrary kinematic measure $Q$.
 It turns out this update is linear and the solution for the updated Cauchy stress